 Where Is Lake Chelan Located on a Map?

 Lake Chelan is in Chelan County in north-central Washington state.
 It is approximately three hours from Seattle.
 On the lake’s shores are the incorporated city of Chelan, the census-designated place of Manson, and the unincorporated community of Stehekin, which is surrounded by the Lake Chelan National Recreation Area.

 Yes!
 Most of Lake Chelan is tree-lined and undeveloped, but there are several towns on the lake and a state park.
 The town of Chelan is at the southern end of the lake near the Lake Chelan Dam.
 According to the 2010 census, Chelan is a small town of around 4,000 residents.
 Lake Chelan State Park is also on the southern shore and has a large sandy beach, boat launch, and campground.
 The campground can accommodate large campers, and some have full hookups.

 On the northern end of the lake is a small town that is only accessible by boat or plane.
 The town of Stehekin is in the North Cascade Mountains and has several scenic hiking trails to explore.
-A 2 ½ mile hike will take you to visit the Agnes Gorge and a beautiful waterfall.
+A 2.5-mile hike will take you to visit the Agnes Gorge and a beautiful waterfall.

 How Is the Fishing on Lake Chelan?

-The fishing on Lake Chelan is excellent with kokanee salmon and lake trout (mackinaw) being the most sought after catches.
+The fishing on Lake Chelan is excellent with kokanee salmon and lake trout (mackinaw) being the most sought-after catches.
 You can fish from the dock at the Lake Chelan State Park or put your boat in to explore the shoreline and deeper areas of the lake.
-Anglers recommend fishing for kokanee mid-April to May.
-Other fish in the lake include cutthroat trout, Chinook salmon and smallmouth bass.
+Anglers recommend fishing for Kokanee from mid-April to May.
+Other fish in the lake include cutthroat trout, Chinook salmon, and smallmouth bass.